 a completed Certification of Conformance form executed by an authorized representative of Implementer;

-copies of a complete set of the test results from the Conformance Test Suite Software that demonstrate successful completion of the applicable tests for the applicable OpenID Connect Conformance Profile (“Successful Test Results”); and
+copies of a complete set of the final test results, as specified in the Conformance Profile Definitions, from the Conformance Test Suite Software that demonstrate successful completion of the applicable tests for the applicable OpenID Connect Conformance Profile (“Successful Test Results”); and

-Such other supporting information as OIDF may request.
+Such other supporting information as OIDF may request, as specified in the Conformance Profile Definitions.

 Acceptance by OIDF.
 OIDF will review Implementer’s submission to verify the source of the submission, to check for completeness of the required information, and to otherwise review the submitted materials for compliance with the procedural requirements of this Agreement.
 Implementer understands and acknowledges that OIDF relies on the veracity of Implementer’s Certification and has no obligation to validate any of the claims made by Implementer in the Certification of Conformance and/or otherwise verify the accuracy of the Successful Test Results or any of the other submitted information.
 OIDF may, however, request that Implementer provide additional documentation and information, and OIDF may reject or remove any Certification that OIDF in its sole discretion deems to be not in compliance with this Agreement.